GeorgeHoneywood/george.honeywood.org.uk/content/cv/index.typ

     === Homelab

-    - I administrate a headless server which hosts utilities and storage for my home network.
+    I administrate a headless server which hosts utilities and storage for my home network.
 It runs Proxmox VE as a hypervisor, with ZFS to provide storage.
-    - Each service runs in a separate LXC container, to ensure isolation & security.
-It also enables me to safely update programs, as you can roll back if issues occur.
+Each service runs in a separate LXC container, which provides some isolation, without the overhead of full VMs. \
-    - NGINX is used as a reverse proxy, to allow external access to internal services, such as a Nextcloud instance.

-    === VPS

-    - I use a small VPS to run other services, like Gitea, which is used to host Git repositories for projects that I am developing.
+    I also use a small VPS to run other services, like my #link("https://george.honeywood.org.uk")[personal website] #if target() != "paged" [(that you are currently viewing!)] and a WireGuard#sym.trademark.registered VPN.

-    - As it has a fast internet connection, I also use it as a VPN (through WireGuard) to protect my traffic on unsecured Wi-Fi.
+    == Interests

+    - Using and contributing to free & open-source software
+    - Editing OpenStreetMap, using JOSM or Every Door
+    // - Volunteered with the Scouts as a Young Leader
+    // - Amateur photography

     // == Skills